 Often, chlamydia is known as a silent infection because the majority of people do not develop symptoms.
 Chlamydia can lie dormant for months or years and it is often detected through screening and routine sexual health testing.

 If symptoms do develop, it usually takes 1-3 weeks after exposure to notice signs.
-The most common symptoms include pain and discomfort during urination, an itching or burning sensation when urinating and pain during sex.
+The most common symptoms include pain and discomfort during urination, itching or burning sensation when urinating, and pain during sex.
 It is important to seek advice if you have symptoms, or you think that there is a risk that you have been exposed.

 Regular testing is the best way to detect infections early and reduce the spread of chlamydia.